marko-js/marko/docs/components.md

 ## Component structure

-Marko makes it easy to to co-locate your component's class and styles with the HTML view that they correspond to.
+Marko makes it easy to co-locate your component's class and styles with the HTML view that they correspond to.
 The following are the key part of any UI component:

 - **View** - The HTML template for your UI component.
 Receives input properties and states and renders to either HTML (server-side) or virtual DOM nodes (browser-side)
 - **Client-side behavior** - Implemented as a JavaScript class with methods and properties to provide initialization, event handling (including DOM events, custom events and lifecycle events) and state management